 CV / Biography

-Dr Harris is the author of numerous books, contributions to books and refereed articles.
+Prof Harris is the author of numerous books, contributions to books and refereed articles.
 In particular, he is the author of Corporate Tax Law: Structure, Policy and Practice (2013: CUP); International Commercial Tax (2010: CUP); Contributing author, Comparative Income Taxation, 3rd Ed (2010: Kluwer); Editor & contributing author, Comparative Perspectives on Revenue Law (2008: CUP); Income Tax in Common Law Jurisdictions to 1820 (2006: CUP), Metamorphosis of the Australasian Income Tax (2002: ATRF) and Corporate/Shareholder Income Taxation and Allocating Taxing Rights Between Countries: A Comparison of Imputation Systems (1996: IBFD).
 An abridged version of the latter book won the International Fiscal Association's Mitchell B. Carroll prize presented at the Association's 50th Congress.
 That version was also awarded a Yorke Prize by the University of Cambridge.
-Dr Harris is the Director of the Centre for Tax Law at the Law Faculty of the University of Cambridge.
+Prof Harris is the Director of the Centre for Tax Law at the Law Faculty of the University of Cambridge.
 He is the Academic Editor of the Cambridge Tax Law Series (CUP) and Assistant Editor (International) for the British Tax Review.